SoboLAN/pokerenlighter-simulator/README.md

 License
 -----------------

-Poker Enlighter Simulator is published under the GPL v3 license, a copy of which is present in the project root.
+Poker Enlighter Simulator is published under the LGPL v2.1 license, a copy of which is present in the project root.

 Usage
 -----------------